 Pick up the bracelets or earrings or rings in Jade.
 I picked up simple Jade earrings from Jade Street.

-You can get basic jade accessories almost everywhere in Hong Kong.
+You can get basic jade accessories almost everywhere in the city.
 It is a must-buy souvenir from Hong Kong.

 I always wondered if I will ever be able to learn to use chopsticks to eat.
 At Hong Kong, food always came with ChopSticks.
 At a Chinese restaurant, they even had a card telling you how to eat Dim Sums with chopsticks.
 Another time I observed people around and managed to finish my bowl of noodles with chopsticks.
 So, it is not difficult, just demands a bit of practice.

-At different Hong Kong Markets, I found these lovely sets of chopsticks.
+At different markets, I found these lovely sets of chopsticks.
 The most used ones are the wooden ones, although I saw them in ceramics or porcelain as well.
 I wonder if I would be too scared to use them or are they meant for some special occasions.

-In any case, chopsticks would make a perfect souvenir from Hong Kong.
+In any case, chopsticks would make a perfect souvenir.
 They come in lovely packaging along with smallholders used to rest them on.

-On the cross-section of a trunk of Cypress tree – artists of Hong Kong write prayers by engraving them.
+On the cross-section of a trunk of Cypress tree – artists write prayers by engraving them.
 Sometimes they carve a Buddha or a Bodhisattva instead of a prayer.
 These wooden blocks, when put on a stand, look beautiful.